muskan888/ConnectSphere/README.md

 I decided to implement it a bit differently than the current teams.

 2. Video calling: As the initial requirement was to build system where at least 2 people can connect.
    It included building,testing,planning and revealing.

-3.Screen sharing & Whiteboard: As screen sharing is mandatory for almost all the meetings.
+3. Screen sharing & Whiteboard: As screen sharing is mandatory for almost all the meetings.
   I decided to build that.White board can be used as an easy way to take notes/present pictorial data.

-4.Chat: Earlier, I decided to build chat which does not gets saved and only takes place during the video call.
+4. Chat: Earlier, I decided to build chat which does not gets saved and only takes place during the video call.
    After the ‘adapt’ feature was revealed, I built chat which gets saved an can occur before/after meetings

 PROCESS: